tlundgren/skeleton_android/readme.md

 <img src="/media/crash02.png" alt="Crash data in Firebase" />

 You may use other analytics providers, like Sentry.
-Add the new provider's dependencies and add the necessary code in package analytics: this will mostly involve implementing a Sender and defining events.
+Add the new provider's dependencies and review the documentation and comments in package analytics.
+If you decide to keep the same architecture, adding a provider will mostly involve implementing a [Sender](https://github.com/tlundgren/skeleton_android/blob/main/app/src/main/java/com/android/skeleton/analytics/sender/Sender.kt) and defining [Events](https://github.com/tlundgren/skeleton_android/blob/main/app/src/main/java/com/android/skeleton/analytics/event/Event.kt).

 ## Technical Details